 WP Optimize (WordPress plugin)

-Crush, compress and clean up your unruly WordPress database to save MBs of space while speeding up your website load time.
-Great if you’re on a shared web host.
+Crush, compress and clean up your unruly WordPress database to save MBs of space and increase website load time.
+Great if you’re on a shared webhost.

 Duplicator (WordPress plugin)